In an Insurance Plan, at the lower right, is the Benefit Information.

 Ortho: Enter orthodontic benefit information.

 Other Benefits: Benefits that are specific to this insurance plan.
 Useful for incentive plans, or to override typical insurance percentages or amounts.
-Only specific scenarios are known to work and adding other benefits is rare.
-See Other Benefits.
+See below for more information.

 Notes: This is the same as the subscriber note on the Edit Insurance Plan window.
-Certain types of benefits are not easily codified, so do not have a box.
-These types of benefits are just entered as subscriber notes for now.
-Examples of benefits which get entered as notes are:
+Certain types of benefits that just affect the subscriber are not easily codified, so do not have a box.
+These types of benefits are just entered as subscriber notes.